Top 10 Best Sites

 This tends to be one of the most reputable inventories available to assist with sexual orientation identification.
 Talking to a counselor about your findings can help extrapolate more meaning and clarity for you as you continue with your identity-defining journey.

 Another route you could take is trying out some so-called bisexuality quizzes.
 There are a variety of these online, but I tend to not support them because they are not empirically supported and there is no known behavioral test that exists to diagnose one’s sexual orientation.
 How you choose to identify is your choice, all the while knowing that sexual identity develops over time and is not a fixed state, though for some the process of discovering their sexual identity may take a lifetime.

 For fun, however, you may want to take these quizzes as an opportunity to explore any thoughts, feelings, or triggers that arise for you from taking the assessments, and then speak to a trained professional to help you make sense of what’s emerged.
-Gurl.com, MyDailyMoment.com, and PinkNews.co.uk are a few sites that contain such quizzes.
+Gurl.com and MyDailyMoment.com are a couple sites that contain such quizzes.

 As you go about the process of clarifying your sexual proclivities, you will likely encounter a number of stereotypes and myths that abound about bisexuality that will try to block your progress and create unnecessary strife and confusion for you.
 These fallacies are created by a lack of education and biphobia, the fear of bisexuality.

 Becoming mindful of these ignorant thought traps and confronting and countering them with truths can liberate you to move beyond these roadblocks and toward your journey of self-realization.
 There are a plethora of myths about bisexuality.